 When visiting Maui, expect a perfect balance between relaxation and fun.
 There are many outdoor activities in Maui, like snorkeling in the sea and hiking along cascading waterfalls, and many relaxing activities like luaus and golf.

 There are also a ton of things to do in Maui with kids, like the Maui Ocean Center and whale watching.
-If you are trying to decide which island to visit with the whole family, I highly recommend Maui.
+If you decide which island to visit with the whole family, I highly recommend Maui.

 Read on to discover the best Maui tourist attractions and beyond.